 Family Feud style, I asked around to see when they think the best season is to date.
 I posted to my Instagram story, so 600 of my closest friends and a few random people from high school could tell me.
-TBH I probably haven’t spoken to most of these people in a v long time, but I got some really helpful and hilarious answers.
+TBH, I probably haven’t spoken to most of these people in a v long time, but I got some really helpful and hilarious answers.
 One of my friends said to set him up for a date in each season and he’d let me know which season is the best to date after.
-So if anyone is interested in dating a nice Jewish boy, DM me.

 And The Winner Is…

 The majority of people claimed fall is the best season to start dating, with winter coming in a close second.
 The experts (aka Urban Dictionary) define these months as cuffing season.
 They explain, “people who would normally rather be single or promiscuous find themselves along with the rest of the world desiring to be ‘Cuffed’ or tied down by a serious relationship.
 The cold weather and prolonged indoor activity causes singles to become lonely and desperate to be cuffed.”
 My friends tend to agree.
 A few people responded to my IG story saying that fall was the best because it’s cozy and cuddly, with one of my friends responding, “Fall because my nips are just the right amount of hard.”
 Touché.